-This set of Biology written test Questions & Answers focuses on “The Machinery and the Enzymes for Replication of DNA”.
+This set of Class 12 Biology Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “The Machinery and the Enzymes for Replication of DNA”.

 1. Which enzyme is used for the process of replication in E. Coli?

 c) Lipase enzyme